- Specialist Mortgage Advisers

 If you are moving home, most lenders are able to transfer your mortgage to the new property without the need for you to take out a new mortgage.
 Once you have decided to do get ac service, visit alliedexperts.com to arrange and hire good pros in New Jersey.
 This is called porting your mortgage.

 Porting your existing mortgage requires a new mortgage offer, so even though you’re staying with your existing lender, you’ll go through the mortgage application process again.
-This means that valuation fees, stamp duty and other fees you paid on your first mortgage, will be due again.
+This means that valuation fees, stamp duty and other fees you paid on your will be due again.
 As it’s treated as a new application, you can be refused, particularly if your financial situation has deteriorated.

 Some lenders will allow you to leave your current mortgage deal early without paying an early repayment charge, if you choose to port your mortgage, but this will not always be the case.
 Each lender will have their own criteria and your broker will be able to advise you about your options.